My home awaits me. I will hasten there.

 This is not a fantasy.
 The Voice is calling us, and Heaven is here and now.
 We can pass the portal any time we choose to.
 If we are not experiencing Heaven, we must be choosing not to do so, and finding out what holds us back is the work we are assigned to in this classroom.
 This is what the world is for—to teach us to let it go.

-“What need have I to linger in a place of vain desires and of shattered dreams, when Heaven can so easily be mine?”
+“What need have I to linger in a place of vain desires and of broken dreams, when Heaven can so easily be mine?”
 (2:3).